 Completed during the 1930s (in just over four years).
 Drive or be driven across, walk across, bike across...or just stand in one of the many places where you can get a view of the entire span.
 Its engineering is amazing, its beauty spellbinding.
 (We facilitate whichever approach you prefer to make.)

 2. Ride on a Cable Car

 Since 1873 cable cars have been an instantly identifiable image of San Francisco.
 At their peak in the late 1800s six hundred cable cars ran on over 110 miles of track throughout the city.
-In 1964, San Francisco citizens voted to protect the remaining 4.4 miles of track for the only National Historic Landmarks that move.
-Try to sit (or stand) in the open-air part of the car where you can really feel part of the local scene and enjoy the vistas.
+In 1964, San Francisco citizens voted to protect the remaining 4.4 miles of track...the only National Historic Landmarks that move.
+Try to sit (or stand) in the open-air part of the car where you really can feel part of the local scene and enjoy the vistas.

 Established in the 1850s, San Francisco's Chinatown is dense with people and American history.
 Tens of thousands live there...millions of tourists visit.
 But you'll need a human guide to discover some of its hidden treasures: Taoist temples, live animal markets, best place to buy a didgeridoo or a dragon kite.
 (We'll tell you who does the best walking tours both free and for a fee, and the best tasting tours.)

 4. Muir Woods